pytorch/pytorch.github.io/_posts/2022-6-12-geospatial-deep-learning-with-torchgeo.md

 </p>

 <p align = "center">
-Example predictions from a Mask R-CNN model trained on the [NWPU VHR-10](https://github.com/chaozhong2010/VHR-10_dataset_coco) dataset.
+Example predictions from a Mask R-CNN model trained on the <a href="https://github.com/chaozhong2010/VHR-10_dataset_coco">NWPU VHR-10</a> dataset.
 The model predicts sharp bounding boxes and masks for all objects with high confidence scores.
 </p>

 # Reproducibility with PyTorch Lightning